trans-travel/trans-travel/us/wa.md

 ## Relevant Laws

- * [2025 HB1971 (Allow 12 month prescription of some HRT, not yet signed
+ * [2025 HB1971 (Allow 12 or 6 month prescription of HRT, not yet signed
    by Governor as of Apr.
 17, 2025)](https://legiscan.com/AR/text/HB1916/2025)
  * [2025 SB5632 (Enhance sanctuary law, not yet signed by Governor as of Apr.